Bertrand Russell: Early career

 In 1905, he wrote the essay "On Denoting", which was published in the philosophical journal Mind.
 Russell was elected a Fellow of the Royal Society (FRS) in 1908.
 The three-volume Principia Mathematica, written with Whitehead, was published between 1910 and 1913.
 This, along with the earlier The Principles of Mathematics, soon made Russell world-famous in his field.
+Russell's first political activity was as the Independent Liberal candidate in the 1907 by-election for the Wimbledon constituency, where he was not elected.

-In 1910, he became a University of Cambridge lecturer at Trinity College, where he had studied.
-He was considered for a Fellowship, which would give him a vote in the college government and protect him from being fired for his opinions, but was passed over because he was "anti-clerical", essentially because he was agnostic.
-He was approached by the Austrian engineering student Ludwig Wittgenstein, who became his PhD student.
-Russell viewed Wittgenstein as a genius and a successor who would continue his work on logic.
-He spent hours dealing with Wittgenstein's various phobias and his frequent bouts of despair.
-This was often a drain on Russell's energy, but Russell continued to be fascinated by him and encouraged his academic development, including the publication of Wittgenstein's Tractatus Logico-Philosophicus in 1922.
-Russell delivered his lectures on logical atomism, his version of these ideas, in 1918, before the end of World War I. Wittgenstein was, at that time, serving in the Austrian Army and subsequently spent nine months in an Italian prisoner of war camp at the end of the conflict.
+In 1910, he became a lecturer at the University of Cambridge, Trinity College, where he had studied.
+He was considered for a fellowship, which would give him a vote in the college government and protect him from being fired for his opinions, but was passed over because he was "anti-clerical", because he was agnostic.
+He was approached by the Austrian engineering student Ludwig Wittgenstein, who started undergraduate study with him.
+Russell viewed Wittgenstein as a successor who would continue his work on logic.
+He spent hours dealing with Wittgenstein's various phobias and his bouts of despair.
+This was a drain on Russell's energy, but Russell continued to be fascinated by him and encouraged his academic development, including the publication of Wittgenstein's Tractatus Logico-Philosophicus in 1922.
+Russell delivered his lectures on logical atomism, his version of these ideas, in 1918, before the end of World War I.

 First World War

 During World War I, Russell was one of the few people to engage in active pacifist activities.
-In 1916, because of his lack of a Fellowship, he was dismissed from Trinity College following his conviction under the Defence of the Realm Act 1914.
+In 1916, due to his absence of allegiance to the war effort, he was dismissed from Trinity College following his conviction under the Defence of the Realm Act 1914.
 He later described this, in Free Thought and Official Propaganda, as an illegitimate means the state used to violate freedom of expression.
 Russell championed the case of Eric Chappelow, a poet jailed and abused as a conscientious objector.
-Russell played a significant part in the Leeds Convention in June 1917, a historic event which saw well over a thousand "anti-war socialists" gather; many being delegates from the Independent Labour Party and the Socialist Party, united in their pacifist beliefs and advocating a peace settlement.
+Russell played a part in the Leeds Convention in June 1917, a historic event which saw well over a thousand "anti-war socialists" gather; many being delegates from the Independent Labour Party and the Socialist Party, united in their pacifist beliefs and advocating a peace settlement.
 The international press reported that Russell appeared with a number of Labour Members of Parliament (MPs), including Ramsay MacDonald and Philip Snowden, as well as former Liberal MP and anti-conscription campaigner, Professor Arnold Lupton.
 After the event, Russell told Lady Ottoline Morrell that, "to my surprise, when I got up to speak, I was given the greatest ovation that was possible to give anybody".